Broken Valley: Commercial performance

 Broken Valley debuted at number 147 on the Billboard 200, selling 7,689 copies in its first week.
 However, the album quickly fell off the charts, and by December 2005 it had only sold 28,000 copies in the US.

 The album's sales in the US were also damaged by the Sony BMG copy protection rootkit scandal, and was one of the affected albums selected for recall from retailers in November 2005.
+Like the other affected artists, Sony BMG resolutely refused to compensate the band.

 Track listing

 Bonus DVD

 Several versions of the album were accompanied by a DVD, in which the band discussed their break-up and why they got back together.

 The DVD includes several easter eggs such as a studio rehearsal of "Junk Sick" and backstage footage.